Pyprohly/reddit-api-doc-notes/docs/api-reference/live_thread.rst

 .. csv-table:: HTTP Errors
    :header: "Status Code","Description"

+   "403","* There is no user context.
-   "403","* You do not have the `settings` permission.
+   * You do not have the `settings` live thread permission.

-   * You do not have permission to close that thread.
+   * You do not have permission.

-   * There is no user context."
+   "
    "404","The specified live thread does not exist."

 .. seealso:: `<https://www.reddit.com/dev/api/#POST_api_live_{thread}_edit>`_